Bergapten: Medical usages

 Bergapten serves to have the skin absorb more light, and pigmentary diseases like vitiligo (leukodermia) and psoriasis have treatments involving furanocoumarins often in conjunction with sun exposure or solar radiation.
 In people who easily sunburn, furanocoumarins can also increase the tolerance of skin to solar radiation.
 Bergapten was shown to elicit certain skin reactions in order to even out pigmentation lightening for vitiligo patients depending on various factors like the susceptibility of the subject, the dosage, and the humidity, but the effects may be inconsistent.

 With psoriasis, bergapten has been valued as an oral photochemotherapy treatment for its efficacy and lack of phototoxic and drug-insensitive reactions.
 It operates as a photosensitizing drug that is as effective or, with high enough dosage, more effective than 8-methoxypsoralen in the clearance of psoriasis lesions.
 It has been shown to be a valuable alternative to 8-methoxypsoralen due to the relative lack of side effects during treatment like erythma, pruritus, and nausea.

 Bergapten has also been implicated as a potential prevention method for sunlight-related skin cancer.
 One study found that a tan gained with bergapten had less DNA damage in human subjects.
 Bergapten has been shown to have anti-tumoral effects, like its ability to induce the autophagic process in breast cancer cells.
 One study suggested that this was possible through the up-regulation of PTEN gene expression in those breast cancer cells.

+Recent studies suggest high potential effectiveness in treating antibiotic-resistant Lyme disease.

 Bergapten, alongside other furanocoumarins, has also been implicated in Cytochrome P450 inhibition.